Selecting Your First Carry Pistol

 These are people who usually find themselves in inner city neighborhoods or otherwise bad situations they can’t afford to move out of.
 These people need to make compromises, fortunately you have more options than ever before.

-To these people, I would recommend 3 main guns: Tangfolio pistols, police trade in .40 S&W pistols, and .380 ACP pistols.
+To these people, I would recommend 3 main guns: Tanfoglio pistols, police trade in .40 S&W pistols, and .380 ACP pistols.
+(There are also the Canik TP9 series of pistols but my experience with those is limited.)

 Police departments everywhere are going back down to 9mm just as the FBI has.
 As a result, there’s a surplus of used .40 S&W firearms available at pawn shops and online sites such as aimsurplus.
 Police guns usually have lots of external wear but low round count through them.
 There is nothing ballistically wrong with .40 S&W, but due to its inconsistent recoil training yourself to go back and forth between other calibers isn’t the easiest of tasks.
 However, if you can’t afford a collection of guns, you won’t have that problem.
 There are also a couple conversion barrels available from Lone Wolf so if you want to swap your Glock to 9mm or 357 Sig, you can do that with minimal tools and effort.